Signed in as:

 The Danbury Museum showcases multiple aspects of Colonial-era and 19th century life within the Rider House and it has been a favorite part of school field trips for many years.

-Guided tours of the Rider House and all four historic buildings are available by appointment, Friday and Saturday at 12:30pm.
-All tours must be booked in advance.
+Guided tours of the Rider House and all four historic buildings are available by appointment, Wednesday through Saturday at 12:30pm.
+Please book your tour via Eventbrite.

 The John Dodd Hat Shop was built in 1790 and was originally two doors south of the Rider House on Main Street.